wandererstar/zigbee2mqtt.io/docs/devices/GL-C-009P.md

 ### Pairing
 1. Switch on your device.
 2. Now switch off and on within 2 seconds.
-3. Repeat off/on four times.
+3. Repeat off/on five times.
 4. Reset is done when the device is switched on in the fifth time and the light stays on after blinking 4 times

 ### Device type specific configuration